mike-scott/osfoundries/src/content/blog/zephyr-news-20180521.md

 Various Arm-specific fixes went in as part of the v8-M work.

-A new CONFIG_BT_MES_IVU_DIVIDER went in, which fixes an issue related to re-initializing initialization vectors.
+A new CONFIG_BT_MESH_IVU_DIVIDER went in, which fixes an issue related to re-initializing initialization vectors.
 Various other Bluetooth cleanups and fixes went in, including removals of deprecated APIs and unused variables and documentation fixes.